erkan80898/rust_sort_visualizer/README.md

 asking for:

 * List size
-* Minimal possible value within the list
+* Minimum possible value within the list
-* Maximal possible value within the list
+* Maximum possible value within the list
 * Sorting algorithm to use
 * Sorting order